Treating Dupuytren Contracture

-The only way to treat Dupuytren’s contracture is surgery.
+The only way to treat Dupuytren contracture is surgery if it appears that the disease is progressing.
 It’s not a cure.
-Symptoms can recur in a few years.
+Symptoms can return in a few years.
 But surgery helps many patients regain a better range of finger motion.
-Your doctor may suggest surgery if use of your hand is sharply limited.
+Your healthcare provider may suggest surgery if use of your hand is sharply limited.

-Your doctor will give you details about the possible risks and complications of surgery.
+Your healthcare provider will give you details about the possible risks and complications of surgery.
 These may include:

 Thick scarring on palm

 Numbness in hand

 Long-term pain or permanent stiffness in hand (rare)